forter/security-101-for-saas-startups/security.md

 * Not all data is equally important for the business survival.
 If the amount of data and backup costs is too high, start with only the critical data.

+* Ensure that the restore procedure is both well documented and tested.
+You don't want to discover that what you thought were useful backups aren't usable when trying to recover from data loss.

 * Almost any certification or big customer would ask for a copy of your annual backup/restore practice.